-Alexander Stoner is Assistant Professor of Sociology in the Department of Sociology & Anthropology at Northern Michigan University.
+Alexander Stoner is an Assistant Professor of Sociology in the Department of Sociology & Anthropology at Northern Michigan University.
 His primary areas of research expertise are Environmental Sociology, Social Theory, and Political Economy.
 Dr. Stoner’s research examines the relationship between modern capitalist society and the natural environment, and the linkages between political-economic drivers of environmental problems and societal responses to these problems.
 The scope of his work ranges from the development of an environmental critical theory to the social-psychologically embodied consequences of the environment-society relationship for individuals and the moral and ethical implications involved.
 Dr. Stoner’s research has been published in journals such as Critical Sociology, Current Perspectives in Social Theory, Ecological Economics, Capitalism, Nature, Socialism and the Journal of World-Systems Research.
-His recent book, Freedom in the Anthropocene: Twentieth-Century Helplessness in the Face of Climate Change, was published by Palgrave Macmillan in 2015.
+His book (co-authored with Andony Melathopoulos), Freedom in the Anthropocene: Twentieth-Century Helplessness in the Face of Climate Change, was published by Palgrave Macmillan in 2015.
 His current research brings together the critique of political economy with insights from classical critical theory to address the crisis of climate change.